 Health and Accident Insurance

-Participants in Summer Abroad, Summer Abroad Internships, Quarter Abroad, and Seminars Abroad programs will be covered by two types of health/accident insurance: 1) blanket medical insurance, in most cases provided by HTH, and 2) UC accident/incident benefit plan, commonly known as ACE, which is provided to all students and staff participating in UC programs.
+Participants in Summer Abroad, Summer Abroad Internships, Quarter Abroad, and Seminars Abroad programs will be covered by two types of health/accident insurance: 1) blanket medical insurance, in most cases provided by HTH, and 2) UC accident/incident benefit plan, commonly known as Chubb, which is provided to all students and staff participating in UC programs.
 For some programs, medical insurance is provided through onsite partners, rather than HTH, and the partners will provide you with information on the coverage.

-Students participating in UCEAP and those granted study abroad leave status for Independent Programs also have access to ACE coverage.
+Students participating in UCEAP and those granted study abroad leave status for Independent Programs also have access to Chubb coverage.
 In regard to medical insurance, information for UCEAP participants is available in the UCEAP Guide to Study Abroad, while students participating in Independent Programs are responsible for securing medical insurance on their own.
 If you are relying on a private medical insurance plan, check the coverage for foreign travel – you may want to consider purchasing insurance that is specifically designed for travel, whether by HTH or other reputable providers.

 Please note that certain high risk activities—such as moped/motorcycle driving, horseback riding, skin/scuba diving, skiing, mountain climbing, bungee jumping, sky diving, hang gliding, amateur racing, and piloting of aircraft or riding in any aircraft (except as a passenger on a regularly scheduled airline or charter flight)—are NOT covered by this type of insurance.

 For any program, if you are engaging in personal travel beyond the program dates, you may want to consider options for Extended Travel Insurance, and if you are returning to the US without a domestic medical insurance in place, you may want to consider Gap Insurance.
-Also, while ACE includes Trip Cancellation Insurance, you may be interested in obtaining more extensive coverage from other sources.
+Also, while Chubb includes Trip Cancellation Insurance, you may be interested in obtaining more extensive coverage from other sources.

 HTH Travel Health Insurance